bw1129/PIDtoolbox/README.md

 or drop a post to the Betaflight BlackBox Log Review Facebook group: <a href="https://www.facebook.com/groups/291745494678694/?ref=bookmarks" target="blank">(Betaflight BlackBox Log Review Facebook group)</a>

 Now, let's get on with a few examples:

+## 1) Mid-throttle oscillations
+'Glen' posted a log file (A) to the Betaflight BlackBox Log Review Facebook group: <a href="https://www.facebook.com/groups/291745494678694/?ref=bookmarks" target="blank">(Betaflight BlackBox Log Review Facebook group)</a>
+describing a vibration issue.
+He then made some changes to the PIDs and filters and reposted a second log file (B).